mnlipp/osgi-getting-started/ServiceComponent.md

 "`provides`" of the DM annotation: it prevents our component from being registered as provider for service `java.lang.Runnable`.

-Declarative services doesn't support injection of values into fields[^fieldInjection].
-Referenced services are made known to the component by invoking a setter method.
+Declarative services supports setting the values of fields starting with version 1.3 (OSGi version 6).
+Before this, referenced services are made known to the component by invoking a setter method.
 Considering our example, that's not too bad because we can make the field with the reference to the log service static again[^apDM].
 In order to avoid keeping a reference to a log service implementation even if it disappears (and our